DollieWP/dollie/core/Extras/commons-in-a-box/readme.txt

 == Credits ==

-Commons In A Box is a generalized, distributable version of the platform powering the [CUNY Academic Commons](https://commons.gc.cuny.edu).
+Dollie Setup is a generalized, distributable version of the platform powering the [CUNY Academic Commons](https://commons.gc.cuny.edu).
 DOLLIE_SETUP OpenLab is modeled on the [OpenLab at City Tech](https://openlab.citytech.cuny.edu/).

-Commons In A Box is developed by a team based at [The Graduate Center, CUNY](https://www.gc.cuny.edu).
+Dollie Setup is developed by a team based at [The Graduate Center, CUNY](https://www.gc.cuny.edu).
 It was originally made possible by a grant from the [Alfred P. Sloan Foundation](https://sloan.org).
 DOLLIE_SETUP OpenLab, a collaboration with [New York City College of Technology](http://www.citytech.cuny.edu), was created with funding from the National Endowment for the Humanities’ [Office of Digital Humanities](https://www.neh.gov/divisions/odh).
 DOLLIE_SETUP receives continuing support from the City University of New York and The Graduate Center, CUNY.